Skip to main content

 ODHS Office of Tribal Affairs Press Kit

-The Oregon Department of Human Services Office of Tribal Affairs invites you to join the State of Oregon's effort in honoring Orange Shirt Day.
-Download the press kit to find background and historical impacts of the Federal Indian Boarding School System in Oregon along with Team/Zooms backgrounds, Press Release Template, and Social Media campaign details!
+The ODHS Office of Tribal Affairs invites you to join the State of Oregon's effort in honoring Orange Shirt Day.
+Download the press kit to find background and historical impacts of the Federal Indian Boarding School System in Oregon along with Teams/Zoom backgrounds, Press Release Template and Social Media campaign details.
 If you have questions, contact Tribal Affairs Communications Specialist Tony Aaron Fuller at tony-aaron.fuller@odhs.oregon.gov.

 Download the press kit

-Save/download a background for use in Zoom or Microsoft Teams meetings.
+Download and save a virtual background for use in Microsoft Teams or Zoom meetings.

-Note: The background will appear reverse to the user but will be readable by the participants in meetings.
+Note: The background will appear reverse to the user but will be readable by meeting participants.

 Social Media - wear orange and post your picture